 Cheers to these teeny tiny Moscow mule mugs that doubled as escort cards!
 The mugs were hand-lettered with each guest’s table number and displayed on an oversized board for individuals to peruse.
 They also add a warm, copper texture to the décor and check favors off your to-do list.

 Here, the glasses represent each table and the stirrers call out guests' names.
 Recreate something similar by making cocktail stirrers out of wooden stirrers and circle-shaped stickers.
 Write each guest’s name on the sticker and display them in highball glasses that have been painted with letters representing each table or organizing the escort "cards" in alphabetical order by last name.

 Since the groom’s favorite drink is a Manhattan, this couple passed out miniature bottles of Maker’s Mark with tags attached that listed the guests' seating assignment as well as recipes for the bride’s and groom’s signature cocktails.
 While the whisky may not last the night, guests can relive their favorite wedding moments by whipping up one of the signature cocktails at home.

 Instead of using numbers, name each reception table after a favorite type of wine.
-Create a similar escort card display by filling wooden wine crates with moss and fresh grapes, then staking escort cards using wooden skewers.
+Create a similar escort card display by filling wooden wine crates with moss and fresh grapes and then staking escort cards with wooden skewers.
 A snack-able (and eco-friendly) seating-chart display is a major win in our books!

 An escort-card display comprised of vintage shot glasses certainly has our attention—think of the rainbow refractions when the sunlight hits them at this outdoor wedding.
 Better yet, a server stood by to top them off with tequila as each guest located their seat.